vladkinoman/just-my-notes/books/best-comics-to-read.md

 John Layman - Chew

-> Fuck, I forgot Starman!
-I have to change my list, shit.
-Good call.

 5:

-1. All-Star Superman : This is a story that can make even the biggest Superman detractors fall in love with the guy.
+1. **All-Star Superman** : This is a story that can make even the biggest Superman detractors fall in love with the guy.
 This is the quintessential Superhero story.
 2. **Kingdom Come** : This is an epic.
 Alex Ross' art gives it the same feel, and it almost feels like mythology.
 It's amazing.
 3. Final crisis : The best of all the crisis, Morrison does something so amazing that I can't even decipher it in a single read.
 It's the ultimate story, and it reflects why Superman is the greatest superhero.
 4. Infinite Crisis : Another Crisis.
 This shows that we don't need darkness to create good stories.
 Stories don't need to be dark and edgy for the sake of it.
 You know what's better than one Superman?
 Two of them.
-5. Geoff Johns' **Green Lantern** : This man brought the GL franchise from zero.
+5. Geoff Johns' *Green Lantern* : This man brought the GL franchise from zero.
 He built on the legacy that was left by his previous writers and left it at a level that I don't think any other human can.
 Such innovation, and so many incredible ideas.

 5: I'll just rattle 'em off.

-- Preacher
+- *Preacher*
-- Alan Moore's Saga of the Swamp Thing
+- Alan Moore's **Saga of the Swamp Thing**
 - Stan Lee and Steve Ditko's Amazing Spider-Man
 - Stan Lee and Jack Kirby's Fantastic Four
 - Batman by Grant Morrison
 - Uncanny X-Men by Chris Claremont, Dave Cockrum, and John Byrne
-- The Vision by Tom King and Gabriel Hernandez Walta
+- *The Vision* by Tom King and Gabriel Hernandez Walta
-- All-Star Superman
+- **All-Star Superman**
-- Green Lantern by Geoff Johns
+- *Green Lantern* by Geoff Johns
 - Brian Bendis and Alex Maleev's Daredevil

 ---

 **Comic book fans of Reddit, what comics should everybody read?**

-188: Watchmen.
+188: **Watchmen**.

 143: I really liked the graphic novel **Bone** it had a really interesting story about each character, especially the old humans.
 It incorporated humor and drama that got me wondering about life in like fifth grade.
 And of course the Adventures of Tintin.

-> 21: Bone is fantastic, even for adults.
+> 21: **Bone** is fantastic, even for adults.
 It is very simple, but absolutely fantastic.

-133: Calvin and Hobbes.
+133: **Calvin and Hobbes**.
 I understand it is a comic strip and doesnt directly answer your question, but I love the strip and I am counting it.

 > 12: Yeah, it's just a charming and funny comic.
 Love it.
 I work in a thrift store and the books of the strips come in some times and I make sure to under-price them insanely so someone can have an awesome find.

 115: **Saga**.
 It's a gloriously over-the-top space opera by Brian K. Vaughn and Fiona Staples.
 Violence, adult themes, heart and humour all wrapped up into one longrunning package.

-> 13: Also from Vaughn, Y the Last Man, a semi-long running but totally finished work of speculative fiction.
+> 13: Also from Vaughn, *Y the Last Man*, a semi-long running but totally finished work of speculative fiction.
 Its the story of a man name Yorick and his monkey and they try to make their way through a world following the mysterious death of everyone but them with a Y chromosome.

 105: